cjcone/cjcone.github.io/IotNetwork.md

    - Make sure its firewall is enabled.
    - In its LAN settings, make sure it has a different IP address from the IoT router.
 My IoT router uses `192.168.1.1` and my secure router uses `192.168.2.1`
    - In its LAN DHCP Server settings, make sure its IP pool address range is different from the IoT router’s address range.
 My IoT router has the range `192.168.1.2` to `192.168.1.254`, while my secure router has the range `192.168.2.2` to `192.168.2.254`
+   - In its WAN settings, set its DNS server to the IP of the IoT router and enable the option to forward local domain queries to the upstream DNS.
+This allows DNS queries on the secure router to be able to find devices that are on the IoT router.
    - Connect its WAN port to a LAN port on the IoT router
    - All secure devices should connect to this router